biserkacvetkovska/personal-website/lessons/second-lesson-css.md

     font-size: 4vw;
 }
 ```

 ### Background and background images

 ### 📝 Task - Banner image
 Let's  style our banner next.

 You can set a background image for your banner by setting the `background-image` property.

 In Visual Studio Code, create a new folder named `assets` and copy there an image that you want to use as a background image for your banner.

-Once you have than, you can copy the following code in the `index.css` file to set the background image.
+Once you have the image, you can copy the following code in the `index.css` file to set the background image.

-The `background-image` property accepts a `url` value, which is the path to your image.
-In this case, you have your image inside the `assets` folder, therefore you can use: `url(./assets/baner.png);` where `banner.png` is the name of your image.

-Copy the following code in your `index.css` file.

-✅ What would happen if you set different `background-position` or `background-size` inside the `#banner` CSS selector?
-You can read more on that [here](https://developer.mozilla.org/en-US/docs/Web/CSS/background).

-✅ What would happen if you change the `background-image` property to `url(./assets/baner-2.png)`?

 ```CSS
 #banner {